projecthuman-repo/team-project-gravity/off-boarding/README.md

 This repository is used to develop the mobile (iOS and Android) application SpotStitch, which is also functional as a web application.
 It is temporarily deployed on the web awaiting deployment on the Play Store & Apple Store.

 ### Tech Stack
-  - Frontend: React Native
+  - Front-end: React Native
-  - Backend: GraphQL with Express middleware and MinIO for image storage
+  - Back-end: GraphQL with Express middleware and MinIO for image storage
   - Database: MySQL (using the Sequelize library)
   - CI/CD: Githib Actions
   - Deployment: Heroku